 As the cornerstone of Richmond’s Monument Avenue Historic District, the Robert E. Lee Monument is the first and largest of the monuments along the district’s thoroughfare.
 First proposed shortly after Lee’s death in 1870, it took twenty years before a monument honoring the late Confederate leader was erected.
 Richmond’s African American community strongly opposed erecting any monument supporting the Confederacy or its leaders, viewing Lee as a national traitor.
 Despite the monument’s opposition, the project was completed in 1890.
 The bronze equestrian statue of Lee astride his famous horse Traveller was designed by French sculptor Jean Antoine Mercie and cast in four sections.
 Constructed by African American laborers, ironically enough, the General Robert E. Lee Monument was officially unveiled on May 29, 1890 to a crowd estimated to be between 100,000 and 150,000.
 Col Archer Anderson, former Confederate military officer, delivered the keynote speech for this 61-foot-tall monument.
 Anderson contributed to the growing trend of idolizing the Confederacy and the Lost Cause ideology by praising Lee as a man of action and a hero of his home state of Virginia.
 During the next 30 years, five more Confederate monuments were erected along Monument Avenue, creating the nation’s only surviving grand, residential boulevard with monuments of its scale remaining largely unaltered.
 Since the erection of the Robert E. Lee Monument, controversy has continued to surround the existence of Monument Avenue in regards to its promotion and proliferation of racism the Lost Cause ideology.
-Presently, the City of Richmond has taken steps through community engagement to evaluate the impact of its Confederate monuments in order to more appropriately interpret these sites.
-Being a member of the Monument Avenue Historic District, the Robert E. Lee Monument was designated a Virginia Landmark on December 2, 1969, added to the National Register of Historic Places on February 16, 1970, and designated a National Historic Landmark on December 3, 1997.
+In 2020, following nationwide protests over racism and Confederate monuments, Virginia Governor Ralph Northam ordered the monument removed.
+District courts upheld the governor's decision, but the decision is being appealed and the monument's fate tied to the appeal's outcome.

 Backstory and Context

-Between 1859-1861, Lee became involved in two crucial events that led to the Civil War: John Brown’s raid on Harpers Ferry and the succession of Texas from the Union.
+Between 1859-1861, Lee became involved in two crucial events that led to the Civil War: John Brown’s raid on Harpers Ferry and the secession of Texas from the Union.
 Being stationed in Texas when it seceded, Lee initially remained in the United States Army.
 But when President Abraham Lincoln asked Lee to lead the Union army, he declined the offer, citing loyalty to his "home country," which antebellum Americans would understand as a statement of loyalty to Virginia and Southern culture.
-In 1861, Lee accepted appointment as General of the Confederate Army.
-To date, Robert E. Lee is the only person to ever be offered command of two opposing armies.
-During the Civil War, Lee became well-known for his military strategy and organization.
-Lee quickly earned his men’s respected, as did opposing commanders.
-Despite greater challenges regarding material supplies and manpower, Lee won several crucial victories during the course of the war.
-The Confederate army failed to gain a secure foothold in the direction of the conflict, however, which led to its defeat.
-On April 8, 1865, Lee ended the Civil War by surrendering to Union General Ulysses S. Grant at Appomattox Courthouse in Virginia.
+In 1861, Lee accepted appointment as a general within the Confederate Army.

 After the war, Lee became president of Washington College (now Washington and Lee) in Lexington, Virginia where he remained until his passing in 1870.
 Shortly after his death, two groups formed in Richmond, one of Confederate veterans and the other of prominent women, each aiming to erect its own monument to Lee in the city.
 Throughout the next decade, the two groups continued to raise funds alongside each other, but eventually became one unified group in 1886 by Virginia Governor Fitzhugh Lee, nephew of Robert E. Lee.
 The Lee Monument Association, as it came to be known, sought to replicate an image of Lee astride his horse Traveller from the painting by Adalbert Volck.
 A year later, Richmond decided on a parcel on land owned by the Allen family on which to place the Lee monument.
 Located to the west of the city, the monument location opened up new real estate opportunities on that side of Richmond.
 In 1887, the Association finally commissioned French sculptor Antonin Mercie for the job.
 It took Mercie three years to complete the statue.